-Here’s what you need to know about costs and more.
+Here’s what you need to know about SSDI attorney fees and more.

-Here are two examples of what this looks like:
+Here are two examples of what SSDI lawyer fees could like:

-Another important aspect is that the lawyer fees are paid directly out of your backpay award.
-In order to get paid, SSDI lawyers must enter into written fee agreements with their clients and submit those agreements to the Social Security Administration (SSA) for approval.
+Another important aspect is that SSDI lawyers fees are paid directly out of your backpay award.
+In order to get paid, Social Security disability lawyers must enter into written fee agreements with their clients and submit those agreements to the Social Security Administration (SSA) for approval.
 The fee agreement must be signed by the lawyer and the client, and must lay out the terms of the lawyer’s contingency fee.

 If the SSA approves the fee arrangement, the SSA will pay your lawyer directly out of the backpay award.
 This means no out of pocket charge to you, and your lawyer is not paid until your application succeeds.

-It is important to note that there are limited circumstances in which a lawyer could seek more than $6,000 in fees.
+It is important to note, though, that there are limited circumstances in which a lawyer could seek more than $6,000 in attorney fees.

 For instance, if you are initially denied benefits and your lawyer appeals your case to the SSA Appeals Council or to federal court, your lawyer could submit a fee petition to the SSA.
 If the SSA approves the fee petition, the lawyer could then ask you for the additional fees.

-But, again, most SSDI cases come in under the $6,000 maximum.
+But, again, most SSDI lawyers' fees come in under the $6,000 maximum.

-Separate from the lawyer’s fees, though, there could be some incidental costs associated with your case.
+Separate from the SSDI lawyer’s fees, though, there could be some incidental costs associated with your case.